Stonehenge: Interesting and Mysterious Facts.

 Some researchers believe that Stonehenge is used for healing purposes.
 Because of the existing, positioning and containing unique stone structures.
 But others believed that healing is for rituals or beliefs like buried activities to some extent.
 But they are unable to prove their true healing.

-7. Astronomical calendar:
+7. Astronomical calendar

 Stonehenge may have served as an ancient solar CALENDAR, study claims | Daily Mail Online

 Stonehenge may not be a prehistoric solar calendar but is known for its celestial alignments, with specific stones marking the solstices and equinoxes.
-Some believed that Stonehenge may have been used as an astronomical calendar or observatory.
+Some believed that Stonehenge might have been used as an astronomical calendar or observatory.
 These things are still in debate.
 But when seen from a symbolic point it is a celestial phenomenon.

-8. Missing stones:
+8. Missing stones

 The Stones of Stonehenge: Missing Stones

 Another interesting question is: How many stones are missing in Stonehenge?
 Susan Greaney once said; here stone numbers of 13, 17, 18 and 20 are missing.
 Initially, this site contained more stones than what we see today.
 Where are those missed stones?
-There is no clue about the missing stones and why they were removed. or dismantled from this site.
+There is no clue about the missing stones and why they were removed or dismantled from this site.

-9. Symbolic significance:
+9. Symbolic significance

 The Mysterious Music Of Stonehenge | Historic Cornwall

 As we know this site, we call it a “monument of remembrance”, an “expression of unity” due to its complex design and the arrangement of stones.
-However, explaining the specific symbols and their significance remains a big question in front of the World.
+However, explaining the specific symbols and their significance remains a big question in front of the world.

-10. Mystery about Cultural and religious matters:
+10. Mystery about cultural and religious matters

 Was passiert zur Wintersonnenwende in Stonehenge?